Cyclone (programming language)

-The Cyclone programming language is intended to be a safe dialect of the C language.
-Cyclone is designed to avoid buffer overflows and other vulnerabilities that are possible in C programs, without losing the power and convenience of C as a tool for system programming.
+The Cyclone programming language was intended to be a safe dialect of the C language.
+It avoids buffer overflows and other vulnerabilities that are possible in C programs by design, without losing the power and convenience of C as a tool for system programming.
+It is no longer supported by its original developers, with the reference tooling not supporting 64-bit platforms.
+The Rust language is mentioned by the original developers for having integrated many of the same ideas Cyclone had.

-Cyclone development was started as a joint project of AT&T Labs Research and Greg Morrisett's group at Cornell University in 2001.
+Cyclone development was started as a joint project of Trevor Jim from AT&T Labs Research and Greg Morrisett's group at Cornell University in 2001.
 Version 1.0 was released on May 8, 2006.

 Language features

 Cyclone attempts to avoid some of the common pitfalls of C, while still maintaining its look and performance.
 To this end, Cyclone places the following limits on programs: